MicrosoftDocs/dynamics365smb-docs/business-central/across-powerbi-apps-by-functional-area.md

 ---
-title: Power BI apps by functional area
+title: Power BI apps for functional areas
-description: Provides an overview of functional area specific landing pages for Power BI apps in Business Central.
+description: Get an overview of the landing pages for the Power BI apps available in functional areas in Business Central.
 author: kennienp
 ms.author: kepontop
 ms.reviewer: bholtorf